![]() |

 manuals have been translated the hard way, one word at a time by manual

-accurate, or even understandable translation for the old German.
-The
+or even understandable translation for the old German.
+The results from

-results from a $400 translator program are OK (sometimes) for modern German,
+a $400 translator program are OK (sometimes) for modern German, but are

-but are incoherent when translating 70+ year old military books.
-I
+incoherent when translating 70+ year old military books.
+Google translator

-have 30 German/English military dictionaries going back to 1826, 1 German-only
+dictionaries going back to 1826, 1 German-only military dictionary, 3

 I often have the actual gun or equipment sitting next to me for examination